 At first, the actor who originally gained notoriety for his role as a bartender on Cheers, separated industrial hemp from recreational marijuana.
 He finally outed himself as a active pot smoker at the Seattle Hempfest in 2001, telling the large crowd, "I recently decided to stop smoking, but I thought more about it and decided I didn't want to be a quitter!"
 In 2003, he was the keynote speaker at the NORML Conference.

 Born on July 23, 1961 in Midland, Texas, Harrelson has appeared in such films as Natural Born Killers, White Man Can't Jump, A Scanner Darkly, Semi-Pro, The Messenger, Zombieland, Friends with Benefits, Rampart, Game Change, The Hunger Games, Seven Psychopaths, LBJ, Three Billboards Outside Ebbing, Missouri; Zombieland: Double Tap and Triangle of Sadness.

 Harrelson narrated Ron Mann's pot-doc Grass and, in 2003, Mann filmed Harrelson in Go Further, which documents Harrelson's lifestyle that includes raw foods, yoga, biodiesel, bicycling and, of course, hemp.

-He appears in the 2012 documentary, Hempsters: Plant the Seed.
+He appeared in the 2012 documentary, Hempsters: Plant the Seed.

 Harrelson is married to Laura Louie.
 They have three daughters - Deni, Zoe and Makani - and own property in Maui.